MFlowCode/MFC/README.md

 HOMEBREW_CC=gcc-$USE_GCC_VERSION; HOMEBREW_CXX=g++-$USE_GCC_VERSION; brew install --build-from-source open-mpi
 ```

 Further reading on `open-mpi` incompatibility with `clang`-based `gcc` on macOS: [here](https://stackoverflow.com/questions/27930481/how-to-build-openmpi-with-homebrew-and-gcc-4-9).
 We do *not* support `clang` due to conflicts with our Silo dependency.
+[Anaconda](https://www.anaconda.com/) may interfere with the building process if it has a higher priority than [Homebrew](https://brew.sh/) in your `$PATH`.
+If an issue arises, you can either uninstall the affected Anaconda packages, change the ordering of directory paths in your `$PATH`, or make aliases to the correct binaries.

 ### Fetch and build MFC